-HITECH clarified language in HIPAA, helping adopters understand the impacts, and offered cash incentives to organizations who could maintain properly-documented uses of Electronic Health Records (EHR).
+HITECH clarified language in HIPAA, helping adopters understand the impacts, and offered cash incentives to organizations that could maintain properly documented uses of Electronic Health Records (EHR).
 Liquid Web is third-party verified to meet HIPAA/HITECH requirements.

 Often confused as a supplementary/optional offering to HIPAA, the Health Information Trust Alliance (HITRUST) is not legislation.
 Instead, it is an organization that understands how difficult achieving and maintaining HIPAA compliance can be.

 To that end, HITRUST developed the HITRUST Common Security Framework (CSF), a healthcare sector cybersecurity framework implementation guide that organizes the standards and requirements imposed by HIPAA into a rational and understandable approach.
 This helps steer an organization on the path to getting and keeping its HIPAA certification.

 The paid, hands-on guidelines have helped countless healthcare professionals stay in business as HIPAA compliance is required for their online presence.